arishta/FakeNewsDetectionSystem/README.md

 # FakeNewsDetectionSystem

 ## Objective
-It is a web application that predicts whether a particular news item is real or fake.
+It is a web application deployed on Heroku that predicts whether a particular news item is real or fake.

 ## Technologies used
 1. Python==3.9.1